MRX8024/motors-sync/wiki/EN.md

 bash ~/motors-sync/install.sh
 ```

-2. Connect the accelerometer, for example, as when measuring resonances
-for input_shaper.
-3. Add a section to the configuration file and partially configure it for
+2. Add a section to the configuration file and partially configure it for
 the first measurement -
 ```
 [motors_sync]